napoleon101392/docs/setup/installation.md

 ```

 ---

 <a name="dot-environment"></a>
 # Dot Environment:

 Let us say we have a  **local** / **staging** / **production** servers.
 The **local** comes with multiple ***developers***, however we don't want our developers to view those passwords or we call it "credentials", such as our production database, mail credentials, aws access token and many more.

-On your project we have the **.env.example**, let's copy this file and name it as **.env**.
+On your project we have the "**.env.example**", let's copy this file and name it as "**.env**".
 Furthermore, this file handles a global constant value, let us say we have this:

 ```shell
 DB_HOST=192.168.10.10